gilmarsquinelato/serverless-spa/README.md

 $ sls offline
 ```

+### Hot module replacement
-This plugin detects if `devServer.hot` is `true`, and puts the entry points necessary to Hot Module Replacement works, even the [react-hot-loader][link-react-hot-loader] are inserted in each entry point, and detects if webpack config contains the necessary plugins added (HotModuleReplacementPlugin, NamedModulesPlugin, NoEmitOnErrorsPlugin), so you don't need to put configuration related to HMR.
+This plugin detects if `devServer.hot` is `true`, and puts the entry points necessary to Hot Module Replacement works, even the [react-hot-loader][link-react-hot-loader] is inserted in each entry point, and detects if webpack config contains the necessary plugins added (HotModuleReplacementPlugin, NamedModulesPlugin, NoEmitOnErrorsPlugin), so you don't need to put configuration related to HMR.

 ## Deploy